gearglow/ReptiliaWithATwist/The List.md

 "How *do* you flag for Sapphic-ness in the magical world?"
 Hermione mused.
 "In the muggle world there's things like accent nails and the handkerchief code."

 "Short fingernails?"
 Lavender shrugged.
-They all blushed as the implications hit.
+They all blushed as the implications hit, avoiding each other's eyes.

-"Not ready for that one any time soon," Elysia said.
-The others all nodded, avoiding each other's eyes.

 "Dunno that anyone thinks enough of it to feel like they need to," Parvati mused, dragging the conversation to safer ground.
 "Signaling's a thing for muggles because of the controversy, right?
 But it's not controversial for us, so no need to be covert about things."